How to Hydrate and Fuel For Your Workouts

 Pre-Workout Fuel Maximizes Your Training Session

-Alyssa Gagarin, one of our personal trainers, is also a personal chef.
-Alyssa tries to get all her nutritional needs from whole, real, unprocessed foods as opposed to store bought bars or processed packaged shakes.
-She looks for 3 things in a pre-workout snack:
+We recommending trying to get all your nutritional needs from whole, real, unprocessed foods as opposed to store bought bars or processed packaged shakes.
+We look for 3 things in a pre-workout snack:

 Refueling is just as important